Rotating Love: The dynamical tides of spinning Newtonian stars: Introduction

-In the current work, we extend the formalism developed in Ref.~\cite{2020PhRvD.101h3001A} to include rotation.
-Generally, neutron stars close to merger are expected to be old, implying that they will have had enough time to spin down, probably rendering rotation less important dynamically.
-However, as we will see, it introduces significant changes both to the oscillation modes, on which our description of the tide is based, and to the required formalism, thus motivating this study.
-Using perturbation theory, within the context of Newtonian gravity, we derive the equation of motion for the tidal perturbation in \cref{sec:Tidal deformations} and discuss the properties of normal modes in \cref{sec:Normal modes of oscillation}, particularly focusing on the completeness and the orthogonality of the modes of a rotating star.
-In \cref{sec:Mode-sum representation} we derive an expression for the effective Love number using a decomposition of the tidal perturbation in terms of the oscillation modes, valid for arbitrary rotation rates [\cref{eq:RotatingLove}]. \footnote{The arguments leading to the expression for the Love number proceed along similar lines to Refs.~\cite{2021PSJ.....2..122L, 2022ApJ...925..124D}, where the influence of rotation is studied in the dynamical tides of planets.} We show that, contrary to the non-rotating case, one has to use a phase-space decomposition, simultaneously expanding both the tidal displacement and its derivative, in order to obtain uncoupled equations of motion for the modes.
-We also re-visit the effective Love number derivation for the case of non-rotating stars, following slightly different arguments and arriving at an expression [\cref{eq:NonRotatingLove}] equivalent to that from Ref.~\cite{2020PhRvD.101h3001A}.
-Finally, in \cref{sec:The slow-rotation approximation} we provide a thorough description of the oscillation modes in the slow-rotation approximation, using two equivalent approaches and pointing out subtleties related to mode normalisation, leading up to an expression for the effective Love number, which is valid at first order in the rotation [\cref{eq:LoveNumberFirstOrderWithResonance,eq:LoveNumberFirstOrder}], and to the demonstration that the static Love number is only corrected at second order in the rotation [\cref{eq:StaticLoveNumberFirstOrder}].
+The layout of the paper is as follows: We derive the equation of motion for the tidal perturbation in \cref{sec:Tidal deformations} and discuss the properties of normal modes in \cref{sec:Normal modes of oscillation}, particularly focusing on the completeness and the orthogonality of the modes of a rotating star.
+The analysis draws heavily on the Lagrangian perturbation formalism developed by \citet{1978ApJ...221..937F,1978ApJ...222..281F}, with important extensions provided by \citet{2001PhRvD..65b4001S}.
+For completeness, we include the key arguments from these classic papers.
+In fact, we have made an effort to make the analysis as logical and self-contained as possible, as it should soon become clear that we need to pay attention to the fine-print detail in order to explain the tidal response of a rotating star.
+In \cref{sec:Mode-sum representation} we derive an expression for the effective Love number using a decomposition of the tidal perturbation in terms of the oscillation modes, valid for arbitrary rotation rates [\cref{eq:RotatingLove}]. \footnote{The arguments leading to the expression for the Love number proceed along similar lines to \citet{2021PSJ.....2..122L} and \citet{2022ApJ...925..124D}, where the influence of rotation is studied in the dynamical tides of planets.
+However, as explained later on, the rigorous analysis presented here is required in order to understand precisely how individual oscillation modes contribute to the tidal response, as well as to highlight important steps and issues which previously were either missed or not adequately explained.} We show that, contrary to the non-rotating case, one has to use a phase-space decomposition (as in \citealt{2001PhRvD..65b4001S}), simultaneously expanding both the tidal displacement and its derivative, in order to obtain uncoupled equations of motion for the modes.
+We also re-visit the effective Love number derivation for the case of non-rotating stars, following slightly different arguments and arriving at an expression [\cref{eq:NonRotatingLove}] equivalent to that from \citet{2020PhRvD.101h3001A}.
+Finally, in \cref{sec:The slow-rotation approximation} we provide a thorough description of the oscillation modes in the slow-rotation approximation, using two equivalent approaches and highlighting subtleties associated with the symmetry of the modes and their normalisation, leading up to an expression for the effective Love number, which is valid at first order in the rotation [\cref{eq:LoveNumberFirstOrderWithResonance,eq:LoveNumberFirstOrder}], and to the demonstration that the static Love number is only corrected at second order in the rotation [\cref{eq:StaticLoveNumberFirstOrder}].